NITI Aayog

 Establishment and Legal Status

-NITI Aayog was established on 1 January 2015 by a resolution of the Union Cabinet.
-It is neither a constitutional body (like the Election Commission or the Finance Commission) nor a statutory body (like NHRC or CIC).
-It is an executive body created by the government through an executive resolution, similar to how the Planning Commission was established in 1950.
-This means it can be dissolved or restructured by the government without requiring any legislative action or constitutional amendment.
-The Planning Commission was dissolved and replaced because it was criticized for being a top-down planning body that imposed one-size-fits-all plans on states without adequate consultation.
-The creation of NITI Aayog was driven by three core criticisms of the Planning Commission: (a) its fund allocation power made it a parallel finance ministry and undermined the Finance Commission, (b) its centralized approach was incompatible with the needs of a liberalized economy, and (c) it failed to involve states as genuine partners in planning.
-NITI Aayog operates from the erstwhile Yojana Bhavan (Planning Commission headquarters) in New Delhi.
-Its founding document — the Cabinet Resolution — outlined its mandate as fostering cooperative federalism, evolving a shared vision of national development priorities, and providing a platform for resolution of inter-sectoral issues.
+NITI Aayog was established on 1 January 2015 by Union Cabinet resolution.
+It is neither constitutional (like the Election Commission) nor statutory (like NHRC).
+It is purely an executive body — the government can dissolve or restructure it without any legislative action.
+The Planning Commission was dissolved because of three core criticisms: its fund allocation power made it a parallel finance ministry, its centralized approach was incompatible with a liberalized economy, and it failed to involve states as genuine partners.
+NITI Aayog operates from the erstwhile Yojana Bhavan.
+Its founding mandate: foster cooperative federalism, evolve shared development priorities, and provide a platform for inter-sectoral issue resolution.

 Composition and Structure

-The structure of NITI Aayog includes: (a) Chairperson — the Prime Minister (ex officio, same as the Planning Commission); (b) Vice-Chairperson — appointed by the PM, equivalent in rank to a Cabinet Minister (Arvind Panagariya 2015-2017, Rajiv Kumar 2017-2022, Suman Bery 2022-2023, B.V.R.
-Subrahmanyam 2023-present); (c) Governing Council — comprising Chief Ministers of all states and Lt.
-Governors of all UTs, making it the premier platform for Centre-State dialogue; (d) Regional Councils — formed to address specific issues affecting groups of states (e.g., drought-affected states, NE states), chaired by the PM or Vice-Chairperson, time-bound and issue-specific; (e) Full-time Members — experts in various fields with deep domain knowledge (equivalent to members of the erstwhile Planning Commission); (f) Part-time Members — maximum 2, from leading research institutions on a rotation basis; (g) Ex-officio Members — maximum 4, from the Union Council of Ministers nominated by the PM; (h) Chief Executive Officer (CEO) — appointed by the PM for a fixed tenure, in the rank of Secretary to the Government of India.
-The Vice-Chairperson and CEO are the key operational executives responsible for day-to-day functioning.
-The Governing Council is the highest decision-making body of NITI Aayog and provides a platform for structured interaction between the Union and state governments on national priorities.
+Structure: (a) Chairperson — the PM (ex officio, same as Planning Commission); (b) Vice-Chairperson — appointed by PM, equivalent to Cabinet Minister rank (Panagariya 2015-17, Rajiv Kumar 2017-22, Suman Bery 2022-23, Subrahmanyam 2023-present); (c) Governing Council — all CMs and all LGs, making it the premier Centre-State dialogue platform; (d) Regional Councils — issue-specific, time-bound groups of states; (e) Full-time Members — domain experts; (f) Part-time Members — maximum 2, from research institutions on rotation; (g) Ex-officio Members — maximum 4 Union Ministers; (h) CEO — appointed by PM, Secretary rank, fixed tenure.
+The Vice-Chairperson and CEO run day-to-day operations.
+The Governing Council is the highest decision-making body.

 Objectives and Mandated Functions